Sugar-Free Coconut Macaroon Recipe

 - Vanilla (affiliate link)

-These Coconut Macaroon Cookies are a pretty classic macaroon recipe with some slivered almonds added for a delightful coconut-almond flavor.
-(They are not to be confused with macarons, which are a whole different baking experience!)
+These cookies are a pretty classic coconut macaroon recipe with some slivered almonds added for a delightful coconut-almond flavor.
+They’re not to be confused with the French cookie called macarons, which are a whole different baking experience!

 Which Monkfruit Sweetener did I use?

-I made these cookies with Golden Monkfruit sweetener when first I updated the recipe.
-But now I would use Classic Monkfruit (which) which I think dissolves a bit better in recipes where there’s not much liquid.
+I made these Sugar-Free Coconut Macaroons with Golden Monkfruit sweetener.
+But you can definitely use Classic Monkfruit which I sometimes think dissolves a bit better in recipes where there’s not much liquid.
 If you’re not familiar with Monkfruit, you can read about Lakanto Monkfruit and why I like it.

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-- Put the ground almonds into a bowl and add the shredded unsweetened coconut, Monkfruit Sweetener (affiliate link) or sweetener of your choice, and a generous pinch of salt.
+- Put ground almonds, shredded unsweetened coconut, and Monkfruit Sweetener into a bowl with generous pinch of salt.

-- I love using an egg separator (affiliate link) to separate the egg white from the yolk, but you can also do it by hand using the shell.
-You need two egg whites.
-(The original recipe used one, but I found the cookies were crisper and the dough was much easier to handle with two.)
+- I love using an egg separator (affiliate link) to separate the egg whites from the yolks, but you can also do it by hand using the shell.

-- Mix in the egg whites, Greek yogurt and vanilla until all the ingredients are moistened.
+- Mix in egg whites, plain Greek yogurt, and vanilla.

-- The batter is a bit crumbly so I pushed the edges together with the fork too.
+- Scoop out mixture with a tablespoon and roll into small balls, then use a fork to smash down.
+The batter is a bit crumbly so I also pushed the edges together with the fork.

-These tasty Coconut Macaroon Cookies can be a treat when you want a cookie that's really low in sugar!
-And this Sugar-Free Coconut Macaroon Recipe is also gluten-free.
+These tastyย Sugar-Free Coconut Macaroons can be a treat when you want a cookie that's really low in sugar!
+And this fun cookie recipe is also gluten-free.

 Ingredients